powerflo/files_autorename/README.md

     }
     ```

+  If the **first pattern** in the group has any match to the original file name, **all pattern:replacement pairs** are applied in order:

+  - Each `pattern` is replaced by its corresponding `replacement`.
+  - Each replacement operates on the result of the previous one (not the original file name).

 ### Behavior

-- If the **first pattern** in a rule matches the original file name, **all replacements** within that rule are applied in order.

 - Once a rule matches and is applied, **no further rules are evaluated** for that file

-- If the new name specified by a rule includes a subfolder (e.g., `subfolder/new_name`), the file is moved to that subfolder.
+- If the new name includes a subfolder (e.g., `subfolder/new_name`), the file is moved to that subfolder.
+- If no rule matches, the file name remains unchanged.

 See [Writing rules](#writing-rules) for detailed guidance.